-6. Glenn Beck
+7. Glenn Beck

 Beck began his broadcasting career at age 13, working as a radio DJ.
-Today, The Glenn Beck Program is the third-highest rated radio program in America, and TheBlaze TV is one of the world’s largest streaming video networks.
+Today, The Glenn Beck Program is one of the highest-rated radio programs in America, and TheBlaze TV is one of the world’s largest streaming video networks.
 In addition, Beck has been the host of his own show on CNN and on Fox News.

 8. Jason F. Wright

-8. James Dashner
+9. James Dashner